mmontesanonyc/sandbox/README.md

 This Readme file provides information on how to make this your own.
 However, you will likely need a developer with a decent understanding of static sites (this uses Hugo), JavaScript, and data.

-## The basics
-In the terminal, you can preview this by entering the command `hugo serve --environment production`.
-Hugo will print to the terminal a local URL where you can preview this - likely something like `https://localhost1313`.
+In the terminal, you can preview the site by entering the command `hugo serve --environment production`.
+Hugo will print to the terminal a local URL where you can preview this - likely something like `https://localhost1313/`.

 To build the site, the command `hugo --environment production` will assemble the site to the `/docs` folder.

-You could, for example, fork this repository, put it in your own Github repository, serve it via Github Pages, and iframe that 'site' into your own website.
+You could also, for example, fork this repository, put it in your own Github repository, serve it via Github Pages, and iframe that 'site' into your own website.

 ## How to make it your own
 You can make this your own by replacing the data and metadata with your own files.
 These will need to be structured the same way that we structure data for the Environment and Health Data Portal.
 This Readme file contains information on how to structure data and metadata files so that they can be displayed in here.